1. Tower of London

 The Wallace Collection’s paintings are equally impressive.
 The Dutch school is well represented by works such as Jan Steen’s Celebrating the Birth (1664), Pieter de Hooch’s A Boy Bringing Bread (1660-3) and Rembrandt’s Self-Portrait and Titus.

 Venetian views by Canaletto and Guardi are displayed together with 19th century works by Bonington, Delaroche and Delacroix in the West Galleries.

 And the Great Gallery has a particularly strong 17th century collection: works such as Nicolas Poussin’s A Dance to the Music of Time, Titian’s Perseus and Andromeda, Rubens’ The Rainbow Landscape, Frans Hals’ Laughing Cavalier (pictured) and van Dyck’s Philippe Le Roy are displayed alongside more recent masterpieces such as Gainsborough’s Mrs Robinson.

 Visitors will enjoy a relatively crowd-free day at this splendid attraction.
-The restaurant and café found in the glass-covered central atrium are also highly recommended.
+The French-style brasserie and drop-in café found in the stunning light filled courtyard are also highly recommended.

 Where?
 The Wallace Collection, Manchester Square, Central London.
 Tube: Bond Street.